un-versed/base-api-go/README.md

 ---
 Feel free to contribute.

-Made with ❤ in Brazil

 The logo is from @ashleymcnamara and can be found [here](https://github.com/ashleymcnamara/gophers).

+Made with ❤ in Brazil.